uncttao/par-DPLL/README.md

 1) As the difficulty of the UNSAT problems increases, the scaling of the solver tends to improve.

-2) Per the benchmark tested, the system ceases to provide further scaling beyond 32 degrees of parallelism (now shown in the graphs).
+2) Per the benchmark tested, the system ceases to provide further scaling beyond 32 degrees of parallelism (not shown).

 ### Comments